 - Fever, fatigue, and swollen lymph nodes

 Symptoms of Lyme disease may come and go, vary from mild to severe, and mimic other conditions.
 In many dogs, the signs may not appear for several months after infection.
-In severe cases, dogs may also develop heart disease, central nervous system disorders, or fatal kidney disease.
+In severe cases, dogs may also develop heart disease, central nervous system disorders, or often-fatal kidney disease.

 Your veterinarian may recommend additional tests based on your dog's symptoms.